 The defendant then files an Answer to the Complaint.
 The Answer either denies or admits to the details outlined in the Complaint or states there is not sufficient knowledge for either.
 Often, the Answer lists reasons why the defendant is not responsible for the plaintiff’s injuries.

 If there is no settlement or the court has not resolved the case via a motion, a trial is the next step.
-Both sides present their case before a judge, and a jury determines the outcome.
+Both sides present their case before the court, and a judge and jury determine the outcome.
 Should they find in favor of the plaintiff, they may also award monetary damages.

-If you or someone you know was badly injured because of another party’s negligence or recklessness, arrange a free consultation with the Virginia personal injury lawyers of Rutter Mills.
-Contact us online or call or text 24/7 to schedule this complimentary discussion.
+If you or someone you care for was badly injured because of another person’s negligence or recklessness, arrange a free consultation with the Virginia personal injury lawyers of Rutter Mills.
+Contact us online or call or text 24/7 to schedule this complimentary case evaluation.

 After reviewing your claim, we can determine whether you have the basis for a personal injury lawsuit.
 For the past sixty years, our dedicated attorneys have recovered millions in settlements and verdicts for clients.
 Since we work on a contingency basis, there is never a fee unless we win so you will not need to put any money up for a retainer.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”